 Research some of the existing online courses related to your topic so that you have a good idea of what is included in those courses and how they are presented.
 The goal here is to determine how you will differentiate your course from your competition.
 What areas of your topic will you cover that your competition missed?
 What value can you add to your course that is not included in the others?

-Identify your unique selling proposition (also known as a differentiator) and include it in your course description and marketing messages.
+Identify your unique selling proposition (aka a differentiator) and include it in your course description and marketing messages.
 Plus, when people ask “how is your course different from XYZ?” it helps to have a good answer.
 Tweet this

 3. Survey your audience before you create your course

 This step is important because it helps ensure that you create a course that people actually want to take.
 If you have an audience (from a blog, podcast, email list, social media, etc.), send them a survey to ask them what topics they are interested in learning about.
 Create a course based on what they want, not on what you want to create.
 Including your audience in your course creation process is also a great way to build anticipation for your course before you release it, plus you validate the demand for your course topic before you invest any resources to create it.
 Tweet this

 4. Create a compelling course title based on keyword research